areese801/markdown_todoist/README.md

 In other words:  Type away, making your notes fast an furiously.
 When a To-do item pops into your mind, no need to switch apps, just make your To-do item in your markdown file and stay in the zone.

-After trying it out, if you feel the urge, you can [Buy Me a Coffee](https://www.buymeacoffee.com/areese801)
+After trying it out, if you feel the urge, you can [Buy Me a Coffee](https://www.buymeacoffee.com/areese801) ☕️ ☕️ ☕️

+## Live Demo Video
+If you're a visual person, you can see this tool in action, [here on YouTube](https://www.youtube.com/watch?v=75H1IU0_tHo)

 ## Why would I want to use this?
 - Because notes kept in [Markdown](https://www.markdownguide.org/basic-syntax/) are very portable.
 Since they're plain text, they're compatible with a wide variety of tools.